 their hearts are together. ~ Keshavan Nair

-Zet Baer is an artist, dancer, event producer and executive director who loves the challenge of working in a variety of media and venues.
+Zet Baer is an artist, dancer, event producer and creative director who loves the challenge of working in a variety of media and venues.
 Her compassion for people, her love of nature and her commitment to living holistically have all brought her to a life of supporting others in expressing the truth of who they are.

 Zet co-founded the Celebration Circle in 1992, with her husband, Rudi Harst.
 Together they are deeply committed to the process of building community through creative expression.
 This is best expressed in the way they have supported their son, Mateo, as he has grown into a compassionate and loving man.